a631807682/a631807682/README.md

 - 🌱 I’m currently focusing on Go language open source
 - 📫 Reach me: chenrui294815@gmail.com
 - 💬 Ask me about Nodejs or Go
-- 📄 I'm looking for a job so that I can eat without starving, if you are interested in me, you can check my [resume](mailto:631807682@qq.com) for details!
+- 📄 I'm looking for a job so that I can eat without starving, if you are interested in me, you can [contact with me](mailto:631807682@qq.com) for details!

 ---